ROS-BARIFLOLABS/ROS/full_tesla_truck_urdf/Readme.md

  2) After downloading the .exe file.
 Go to options > Add-Ins > In the end the sw2urdf file is their not.
 If not restart the solidworks and check once again.

- 3)Follow our video for further process.
+ 3) Follow our video for further process.

  After creating the file create .gazebo and launch file bfl_14 in dharmendra_model is same of full_tesla_truck_urdf

+**The below command is used to open the model which is extracted from solidworks.**

+$roslaunch full_tesla_truck_urdf gazebo.launch